Ending the Paperwork Nightmare

 Over 80% of the paper most people have in their homes and offices is either out-of-date or will be of no further use to them.
 There are only four things to do with a piece of paper:

-Do it Delay it (File it in an action file or archive file) Delegate it Dump it
+Delay it (File it in an action file or archive file)

 The Dump it solution should not be taken lightly.
 A large percentage of the papers in your office (except for legal or tax related documents), especially the ones in boxes that haven't been looked at for years or months, can probably be trashed.